Are you an adviser? Go to Unbiased Pro

 by Nick Green

-Here you can find out more about each kind of scheme.
+Find out more about each kind of scheme here.

-The government’s Help-to-Buy scheme helps people in England to buy a new-build home (similar schemes are available in Wales, Scotland and Northern Ireland).
-It works by offering an ‘equity loan’ covering up to 20 per cent of the home’s purchase price.
-This means your deposit can be as little as 5 per cent, with a 75 per cent mortgage to cover the rest – greatly increasing your chances of securing a mortgage deal, and of being able to afford the repayments.
+It worked by offering an ‘equity loan’ covering up to 20% of the home’s purchase price.
+This meant that your deposit could be as little as 5%, with a 75% mortgage to cover the rest, increasing your chances of securing a mortgage deal, and being able to afford the repayments.

 Fees and interest